studiomikan/ponkan3-plugin-audio-spectrum/README.md

 ## License

-ponkan3-plugin-audio-spectrum is released under the MIT License.
+ponkan-plugin-audio-spectrum is released under the MIT License.